-If your application is successful, we will notify your U.S. Representative and U.S. Senators.
-We will also send you a Grant Award Notification (GAN); or we may send you an email containing a link to access an electronic version of your GAN.
+If your application is successful, we notify your U.S. Representative and U.S. Senators and send you a Grant Award Notification (GAN); or we may send you an email containing a link to access an electronic version of your GAN.
 We may notify you informally, also.